Resettlement and humanitarian admission - Ireland

 All cases are referred for security clearance to the Irish Police force.
 The final decisions are taken following a full case review upon return to Ireland.

-Following arrival in Ireland, resettled programme refugees are provided with orientation , while residing in Reception and Orientation Centres )(ROCs).
-The programme is tailored to the needs of each group and covers a wide range of areas such as language skills and information on rights and entitlements, the Irish education system, employment and life in Ireland.
-Services and crèche facilities are available to ensure adult refugees can participate in the programme.
-Children are immediately enrolled in mainstream education.
-Once private housing is arranged through the local authority system, resettled programme refugees can avail of a 18-month period of support provided by a resettlement support worker at local level to facilitate access to mainstream services.
-Programme refugees can avail of English language programmes.
+Following arrival in Ireland, resettled programme refugees receive orientation courses while residing in Reception and Orientation Centres (ROCs).
+The programme is tailored to the needs of each group and covers a range of areas, such as language skills, rights and entitlements, the Irish education system, employment and life in Ireland.

 There is a multi-faceted approach to resettling refugees in Ireland, consisting of three main phases:

-2. Placement in Reception and Orientation Centres (ROCs) for acclimatisation and orientation.
+2. Placement in Reception and Orientation Centres (ROCs) for acclimatisation and orientation;

 3. Settlement in local communities, coordinated by inter-agency working groups and supported by accommodation allocation by local authorities and community sponsorship.